SpecFlowOSS/SpecFlow/docs/Gherkin/Gherkin-Reference.md

 See the [Assist Namespace](../Bindings/SpecFlow-Assist-Helpers.md) reference for more details.

+## Markdown

+You can include markdown code in your feature files with the standard Markdown features such as bold, italic, lists etc.
+This is useful when generating documentation via the SpecFlow+ LivingDoc generator.

+Click [here](https://docs.specflow.org/projects/specflow-livingdoc/en/latest/Generating/Markdown-and-Embedding-Images.html#embedding-images-markdown) to find out more.

 ## Spoken Languages

 The language you choose for Gherkin should be the same language your users and